 Mirroring is the key to calibration.
 If you walk into a room and sense that things are just a bit off, the first thing you should do is look at other people’s body language.
 Who’s being aggressive?
 Who’s being defensive?
 Most importantly, who is the more influential and well-liked person?
-Due to the chameleon effect, you’re first instinct will be to match the posture, facial expressions, mannerisms, and even speech patterns to the first person you see or to the group as a whole.
+Due to the chameleon effect, your first instinct will be to match the posture, facial expressions, mannerisms, and even speech patterns to the first person you see or to the group as a whole.
 This can be a mistake.
 Studies out of UCSD show that mimicking the wrong person, such as someone who is rude, condescending, or not generally liked—even temporarily—can damage your reputation forever.
 Calibration is not about copying everyone all the time, it’s about mirroring the right people at the right time.
 Of course, the goal is not to be fake or manipulative.
 The goal is to try to understand the situation.
 You have to understand the situation before you can make it better.

 4. Be present and polite.